p-cn/ptone/content/templates/default note.md

 ---
-title: "give this note a title"
+title: give this note a title
-draft:
+draft: false
 tags:
-  -
 ---